Skip to main content

 Inactivity Fee None None None None HK$50/quarter None

 Futu is the broker most people in Asia encounter first when searching for low-cost HK stock trading.
+For a detailed breakdown, see our Futu/moomoo review.
 The platform is polished, the commission is among the lowest available, and the free Level 2 data across both HK and US markets is a genuine differentiator.

-The mobile app is feature-dense -- charting with 80-plus technical indicators, real-time news feeds, a social community, options chains, and screeners.
-For active traders, it is one of the best mobile trading experiences available.
-The desktop app (Futubull / moomoo Desktop) is equally capable.
+Futu's mobile app is feature-dense -- charting with 80-plus technical indicators, real-time news feeds, a social community, options chains, and screeners.
+For active traders, Futu offers one of the best mobile trading experiences available.

 If you have read our moomoo Australia review, you will recognise many of the same strengths and weaknesses.
 The core platform is identical; the fee structure and regulatory wrapper differ by region.